 Clatsop State Forest-Jewel Meadows Area [COA ID: 007]

 The area includes Clatsop State Forest and Jewel Meadows Wildlife Area and connects with Columbia River – Blind Slough Swamp.
 The watershed provides critical habitat for many coastal plant and animal communities.
 The area contains managed forest including components of mature stands and remnant large trees and open upland grassland meadows.

 Columbia River-Blind Slough Swamp [COA ID: 006]

 This is a an extensive area on the lower Columbia River Estuary from east of Tongue Point upstream to Crims Island.
-The area encompasses the Julia B. Hanson and Lewis and Clark National Wildlife Refuges and Blind Slough Swamp Preserve.
-The Preserve provides the ancient Sitka spruce trees and the best example of swamps of …
+The area encompasses the Julia B. Hanson and Lewis and Clark National Wildlife Refuges and the Blind Slough Swamp Preserve, which contains ancient Sitka spruce trees and is one of the best examples of swamps …